Stop stealing native stories

-This essay originally appeared in the Globe and Mail on January 26, 1990.
+This essay by storyteller, poet and author Lenore Keeshig was originally published by The Globe and Mail on January 26, 1990.

+"AAA-IIII-EEE Y-AAh!
+Clear the way.
+In a sacred manner I come.
+The stories are mine!" - Ojibway war song

 Critics of non-native writers who borrow from the native experience have been dismissed as advocates of censorship and accused of trying to shackle artistic imagination, but their objections are prompted by something much more.